 "Personal information" is essentially information or an opinion about you as an identified or reasonably identifiable individual.

 This Policy is intended to cover most of the ways that personal information is generally handled by HomeStart, but is not exhaustive.
-If you have any queries about HomeStart's management of your personal information, please contact HomeStart or one of its Loan Consultants for further information.
+If you have any queries about HomeStart's management of your personal information, please contact HomeStart's Privacy Officer for further information.

 1. Collection of Personal Information